Updated — April 2020

 As you are starting out you will not have any customers unless you have done some free work which you can showcase of course, but you can also highlight the successes you have had in your career to demonstrate your expertise and your website will also be the foundation of your own personal brand.

-I also suggest you build your own ‘list’ of customers and hold then on your site and hear you can take advantage of email marketing, which is still an exceptionally powerful way to grow a company.
+I also suggest you build your own ‘list’ of customers and hold then on your site and hear you can take advantage of email marketing.

 Now to Social Media and it is also a very effective method of getting clients as you can see from the amount of advertising there is on ‘how to start your consulting business online etc.